 If the vehicle is to be out of service for an extended period of time, the clutches should not be coated with any protecting spray.
-The drive clutch sheaves may develop some surface rust which will be removed within a few minutes of running time.
+If the drive clutch sheaves develop some surface rust, it will be removed within a few minutes of running time.
 The driven clutch is aluminum and requires no treatment.